How to Use a Multimeter

-- If the system is on, carefully check VCC and GND to make sure the voltage is the correct level.
+- If the system is on, carefully check VCC and GND with the voltage setting to make sure the voltage is the correct level.
 If the 5V system is running at 4.2V check your regulator carefully, it could be very hot indicating the system is pulling too much current.

 - Power the system down and check continuity between VCC and GND.
-If there is continuity (you hear a beep when poking ‘+’ and ‘-’), then you’ve got a short somewhere.
+If there is continuity (if you hear a beep), then you've got a short somewhere.

-- Power the system down and with continuity, check that VCC and GND are correctly wired to the pins on the microcontroller and other devices.
+- Power the system down.
+With continuity, check that VCC and GND are correctly wired to the pins on the microcontroller and other devices.
 The system may be powering up, but the individual ICs may be wired wrong.